Anastasia-Labs/midgard/non-tech-docs/midgard-non-technical.typ

   \
 == State Commitments
   \
-  - Operators regularly send summaries (state commitments) to Cardano’s main blockchain.
+  - Operators regularly publish state commitments (summaries of the current and upcoming state) to the main blockchain.

-  - These summaries include the current state, new transactions, and what the state will be next, all represented in a compact form using Merkle roots.
+  - These commitments use Merkle roots to represent large sets of data compactly, ensuring security and verifiability.

   \
 == Challenge Period
   \
   - After an update is submitted, there’s a waiting period called the challenge period.

-  - During this time, Watchers can check for any mistakes or fraudulent activities in the update.
+  - During this challenge period, Watchers can review the update and submit fraud proofs if they find any discrepancies.
   \
 == Dispute Resolution
   \
   - If a Watcher submits a fraud proof during the challenge period, the system verifies it.

   - If the fraud proof is correct, the bad update is undone, and the responsible Operator may be penalized.
-  - If no one raises a concern, the update is finalized and becomes part of the main blockchain.
+  - If no one raises a concern, the update is finalized and becomes part of Cardano’s official history

 #pagebreak()